Open electricity market will benefit consumers

-We thank Mr Tan Kin Lian for his letter (Better way is for prices for utilities to be regulated; Nov 11).
+We thank Mr Tan Kin Lian for his letter (Better way is for prices of utilities to be regulated; Nov 11).

 With retail competition, consumers stand to benefit from competitive pricing, enhanced service standards and innovative offers.